EnhancedRadioDevices/ScrollySign/README.md

 1. Install the Arduino sofwtware as indicated above, taking note what serial port your Arduino Uno is showing up as
 2. We assume you have installed Python, if not, please do so.
 Its pre-installed on mac and can be accessed via "Terminal"
-3. Use pip (the Python packet manager) to install the pyserial library.
+3. Use pip (the Python package manager) to install the pyserial library.
 IE: pip install pyserial
+4. Use pip (the PYthon package manager) to install the feedparser library.
+IE: pip install feedparser
 4. Edit scrollynews.py and change serialport = "" to your serial port of choice.
 Ours showed up as /dev/tty.usbmodem145301
 5. Type: python scrollynews.py